pifantastic/consoul/README.md

 ## How?

 Consoul uses the [marked](https://github.com/chjj/marked) Markdown parser.
-It overrides a few methods two render console appropriate stuff instead of HTML.
+It overrides a few methods to render console appropriate stuff instead of HTML.
 It uses a (hacked!) version of [highlight.js](https://github.com/isagalaev/highlight.js) to do the syntax highlighting.

 ## TODO